-Finally, if it sounds like the author has all of the answers to avoiding impasse and settling cases, the fact is that even this mediator only settled 92 percent of the cases he mediated last year.
-And all of this learning comes from mediating more than 1,800 cases over 20 years, and making every one of these mistakes - many more than once.
+Finally, if it sounds like the author has all of the answers to avoiding impasse and settling cases, the fact is that even this mediator only settled 92% of the cases he mediated last year.
+And all of this learning comes from mediating over 1,000 cases over 12 years, and making every one of these mistakes.
 Learning, of course, comes from making mistakes and looking back to see, with the benefit of hindsight, what caused it and how to avoid it the next time.
-Mediators learn by experience - by their time in the chair at the head of the table.
+Mediators learn by experience - by time in the chair at the head of the table.
 And hopefully by reading articles that help them avoid such problems by knowing in advance where to look for these bumps in the road.

-Hopefully, readers will remember the next time they are staring at a situation that looks like a potential impasse, that what they are looking at is more likely just a signpost that they are simply not finished yet, and that there is more work to do.
-This just means that it is time to dig down deeper into their toolbox and find the right tool, because most impasses really are a fallacy.
+Hopefully, readers will remember the next time they are staring at a situation that looks like a potential impasse, that they are simply not finished yet, and there is more to do.
+This just means that it is time to dig down deeper into their toolbox and find the right tool.